 8. Non-fat Greek yogurt

-Modell typically recommends having 2 percent or full-fat Greek yogurt, but for those with digestive issues, non-fat is a better way to go as it's easier on the stomach.
+Modell typically recommends having two percent or full-fat Greek yogurt, but for those with digestive issues, non-fat is a better way to go as it's easier on the stomach.
 (Fat digestion is a bit more complex than that of other macronutrients.)
 It also gets bonus points for having probiotics, which help promote digestive health in the long run.
+Although, keep in mind that probiotics aren't ideal for digestion at night.
+Instead, you'll want to consume foods rich in probiotics throughout the day, and not right before you hit the hay.

 9. Instant oatmeal